 Planning and Construction – The anticipated Planning and Construction funding for systems out of compliance or at-risk will be used in conjunction with complementary funding when limitations apply to those complementary funding sources either due to statutory funding caps or due to availability of funding.
 For at-risk systems, planning and construction funding will focus on supporting consolidation efforts, primarily by providing additional incentives for large systems to consolidate smaller systems voluntarily.
+In some cases, planning funds may be more appropriate for regional-scale consolidation efforts being undertaken by larger entities with significant capacity, rather than having planning completed through TA.
 It is anticipated that construction funding for state smalls and domestic wells will be used to supplement existing State Water Board grant programs that finance extension of service or well repair/replacement in areas with contamination or wells that have gone dry.

 Direct O&M Support – The focus of direct O&M support will be on assisting larger systems that are subsuming smaller water systems, through consolidation incentive projects eligible through the applicable DWSRF IUP.
 Direct O&M support will help address deferred maintenance or revenue shortfall associated with consolidation of the subsumed system during an interim period.
 The interim O&M assistance is expected to last until such time as required infrastructure upgrades have been completed and appropriate water rate adjustments applicable to the subsumed system have been made.
 In some cases, direct O&M support may be provided to smaller standalone water systems as part of a pilot study, but only when physical or managerial consolidation is not an option due to the remote location of the water system.
-Direct O&M support will also be available in FY 2021-22 through the O&M Pilot (discussed in Section VI.C) and Prop 68 Groundwater.
+Interim O&M support may also be provided for PWSs with an appointed administrator, where revenues are not sufficient to cover costs, or in cases where it is unknown whether revenues are adequate.
+Applications for direct O&M support will be considered for funding on a case-by-case basis.
+Direct O&M support is also available in FY 2021-22 through the O&M Pilot (discussed in Section VI.C) and Prop 68 Groundwater.

 Other Program Needs